Andrea1999Broglia/ASTRID-reactor-fuel-pin-design/Results report.md

 **Thickness of the cladding**

-First of all, a thickness of the cladding was proposed and *a posteriori* verified.
+First of all, a thickness of the cladding was proposed (**0.55 mm**) and *a posteriori* verified.
 To do so, the axial temperature profile under different approaches.

-1) **cold geometry**: it's the temperature profile under the hypothesis that the pin is not deformed in any way.
+1) **cold geometry**:
+it's the temperature profile under the hypothesis that the pin is not deformed in any way.
 It is hence a rough approximation.

 ![alt text](image.png)